 Five stones with black, bubbly crust were found by a member of the Geological Survey of Egypt in a farm field on the Nile River near Luxor.
 Today only a single 23 kg specimen remains preserved.

 In a different analysis of CO3 petrologic types conducted by Bonal et al. (2005), they found that an accurate comparison could be made between the metamorphic grades of the CO and the ordinary chondrites using Raman spectrometry combined with petrographic analysis.
 Their method is based on the structural order of the chondritic organic matter, which was initially accreted in the same proportions in both CO and ordinary chondrites.
-From their data, the CO group currently spans a petrographic sequence from 3.03 as represented by ALHA77307, to 3.7 as represented by both Warrenton and Isna.
+Based on their data, the CO group would span a petrographic sequence from 3.03 as represented by ALHA77307, to 3.7 as represented by both Warrenton and Isna.

-Isna represents the most highly metamorphosed CO3 both thermally and aqueously.
-The peak metamorphic temperature of Isna was ~530°C, reflected by its higher Ni and Co content, lower Cr in kamacite concentration, coarser texture, decreased abundance of presolar diamonds, and increased TL sensitivity due to feldspar crystallization from chondrule glass.
+Isna represents one of the most highly metamorphosed CO meteorites, both thermally and aqueously.
+The peak metamorphic temperature of Isna was ~530°C, reflected by its higher Ni and Co content, lower Cr in kamacite concentration, very coarse texture, decreased abundance of presolar diamonds, and increased TL sensitivity due to feldspar crystallization from chondrule glass.
 Compared to other CO chondrites, Isna has an exceptionally low cosmic ray exposure age of ~0.15 m.y.
-A high solar noble gas content is evidence for a regolith origin.
+A high solar noble gas content attests to a regolith origin.

 A high hydrothermal alteration is reflected in the increased size and abundance of rimmed AOAs, an apparant increase in chondrule size, and melilite-rich refractory inclusions altered to fine-grained, spinelpyroxene inclusions.
 In addition, 16O compositions are lowest in the highest petrographic subtypes, reflecting an increased oxygen exchange in an 16O-poor water reservoir during hydrothermal metamorphism.